ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/retrieve.rst

 Retrieve All Groups
 ^^^^^^^^^^^^^^^^^^^

-To retrieve all Groups, use the following query:
+Send the following request to retrieve data for all Groups:

 .. code::